tomotomo/wp-campaign-manager/readme.txt

 Easy to use it!

 1. 'Add new' and save.
-2. Remember 'post id'.
-You can find it on url `/wp-admin/post.php?post=10&action=edit`
+2. Copy a shortcode. e.g. [wcm-show id=1111]
-3. Edit your post, input `[wcm-show id=post_id]`, save.
+3. Edit your post, paste it, save.

 == Installation ==

 1. Upload the entire `wp-campaign-manager` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

-You will find 'Campaign' menu in your WordPress admin panel.
+You will find 'Campaigns' menu in your WordPress admin panel.

 == Frequently Asked Questions ==

-You have no question because of simple plugin.
+= There are similar plugins. =
+You may mean [TinyMCE Templates](http://wordpress.org/plugins/tinymce-templates/) or .
+If you want to manage marketing campaigns, have to use WP Campaign manager.
+This plugin is for marketers.

 == Screenshots ==

-No Screenshot.
+screenshot-1.png

 == Changelog ==

 = 0.1 =
+beta version.
+* 0.1.1 Implove UI.
-First release.
+* 0.1 First release.

-== Arbitrary section ==